saostad/node-typescript-starter/README.md

 - `npm run gen-docs` to generate documentations website
 - `npm run vulnerability-scan` to scan for vulnerabilities
 - `npm run prod` to run in production
-- `npm run compile` to compile to obfuscated single executable file
+- `npm run compile` to compile to single executable file
 - `npm run docker:build` to create docker image with data from `.env` file and version # from `package.json`
 - `docker-compose up` to run in docker environment